-Retail Units: More than 9759 retail units under 60 different banners in 28 countries.
+Retail units: More than 11,200 retail units under 55 different banners in 27 countries.

-In 2011, as always, people are fussing and fighting over Walmart organics.
+The bad: People continue to debate Walmart's organics.
 Some feel that Walmart's ability to sell organics for less undercuts local grocers and other natural food grocers.
-They've been accused of mislabeling conventional food products as organic and accused of sourcing low-integrity organics from factory farms, as have others on this list - Kroger, Target, Safeway and Costco.
+They've been accused of mislabeling conventional food products as organic and accused of sourcing low-integrity organics from factory farms.

-Walmart has many sustainable practices in place, which of course doesn't mean they carry the best organics, but it is a perk, especially since consumers want organics and green practices.
-Walmart has also developed partnerships with many local organic farmers, and in fact, have set goals to double the sale of locally sourced produce by 2015.
+The good: Walmart has many sustainable practices in place, which of course doesn't mean they carry the best organics, but it is a perk, especially since consumers want organics and green practices.
+Walmart has also developed partnerships with many local organic farmers.

 Amount of Organic Products: Organic food offerings at Costco have grown in recent years, but like other mainstream grocers, it's hard at times for Costco to meet organic demand.

 The bad: Like other mainstream grocers, Costco has faced major heat for selling factory farmed organics.
 Also, organic selections at Costco can be hit or miss, especially where fresh organic produce is concerned.